-All members of the Fire Department are required to complete confined space rescue program.
+All members of the Fire Department are required to complete confined space rescue training program.
 They are also required to complete training throughout the year.
-Some of this training is conducted at the Fire Department and some training is provided on site at the various industries throughout the year so the industry can verify Muscatine Fire Departments abilities to provide these services.
+Some of this is conducted at the Fire Department and some is provided on site at the various industries throughout the year so the industry can verify Muscatine Fire Departments abilities to provide these services.

 The Muscatine Fire Department is equipped with a gambit of equipment that includes various air monitoring equipment, ropes, supplied air respirators, ventilation, and other rescue equipment. this equipment is kept on HAZMAT 321 which is the primary response vehicle.
 This vehicle is kept at Station 2 where members are responsible for the up keep and equipment maintenance.